 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Lucas Davenport #13 series and is a detective mystery, mystery that was published by Berkley on April 29, 2003 and has 432 pages.
+It is part of the Lucas Davenport #13 series and is a detective mystery, mystery in Paperback edition that was published by Berkley on April 29, 2003 and has 432 pages.

 Explore it on Goodreads or Amazon.